- Windows 11 22H2 update KB5022360 (build 22621.1194) rolls out in the Release Preview Channel.

 - Also, the update KB5022360 rolls out a bunch of fixes and improvements.

-According to the Microsoft support page, build 22621.1192 makes .NET Framework updates available through the “Optional updates” page instead of from the main Windows Update channel.
+According to the Microsoft support page (Release Preview page), build 22621.1194 makes .NET Framework updates available through the “Optional updates” page instead of from the main Windows Update channel.
 In addition, this update introduces a slew of fixes regarding networking, remote desktop connections, file system, search, and more.

 Windows 11 22H2 update KB5022360

 These are the fixes and new features available with the latest update of Windows 11 22H2:

 - Changed the experience for preview .NET Framework updates.
 After you installed this update, all future preview (optional) .NET Framework updates will be displayed on the Settings > Windows Update > Advanced options > Optional updates page.
 On that page, you could control which optional updates you wanted to install.